Marriage Certificates Alabama State, AL

 If you were divorced within the last 6 months of your wedding date, you will need to show a copy of your Divorce Decree.
 According to Section 30-2-10 of the Alabama Code, there is a sixty (60) day restriction on getting married after a divorce.

-The fee for a marriage license typically range between $40 and $80.
+The fee for a marriage certificate typically range between $70 and $104.
 Preferred method of payment is cash.

 Marriage Blood Test Alabama: